Cinema of Puerto Rico: Avant-garde cinema

+Impact outside the island

 Puerto Rican actors abroad

 Tenor Antonio Paoli was the first performer to be filmed performing an entire opera when his rendition of Pagliacci at Milan was recorded in 1907.
 During the silent film era, Puerto Ricans and Latin American actors gained success, with Fernando Cortés, Armando Calvo, Blanca de Castejón and Alberto Morin performing at Europe and South America.
 In 1899, a trio of unidentified women purported to be Puerto Rican were filmed in a risqué (for the era) mutoscope film titled How the Porto Rican Girls Entertain Uncle Sam's Soldiers performing what is said to be a "traditional dance".

 Alberto Morin was the first actor to become established abroad, appearing in Hollywood films since the 1928.
 The first actress to do so was Blanca de Castejón.
 Other contemporaries include Evelyn del Río, Sammy Davis Jr. and Juano Hernández.
 In Europe, Armando Calvo and Fernando Cortés starred in the silent cinema.

 With the onset of sound films Latin American performers were usually castes as stereotypical characters such as dancers or other colorful entertainers.
 Some Puerto Rican actors (such as Castejón) left Hollywood to continue their careers in Latin America and Europe, gathering local success and retaining presence in North America through dubbed films.

 In 1938, a co-production between local and Mexican interests lead to Mis Dos Amores, featuring Blanca de Castejón and Evelyn Del Río among others.
 As part of an agreement with 20th Century Fox, Rafael Ramos Cobián also produced Los Hijos Mandan directed by Gabriel Soria and featuring Fernando and Julián Soler, Castejón and Arturo de Córdova.
 That year, Mapy Cortés and composer Rafael Hernández were involved in Teoduro Llamas' Ahora Seremos Felices filmed at Habana.
 During World War II, Evelyn Del Río, Josefina del Mar, Sammy Davis Jr. and Diosa Costello collaborated with the United Service Organization.
 The HUAC era directly affected Latin Americans including José Ferrer and Dolores Del Río (who was not allowed to film in Hollywood for aiding those previously affected by the initiative).
 Juano Hernández headlined one of the few productions that defied the HUAC, 1949's Intruder in the Dust.
 During the 1940s, Olga San Juan lead a group also composed by Diosa Costello, Mapy Cortés and Chinita Marín.